Digital fashion

-The fashion industry in general has paved the way for digital fashion to be introduced with more technology being in the industry like virtual dressing rooms and the gamification of the fashion industry.
-Digital fashion is also seen in many different online fashion retail websites.
-It may be seen on common websites you shop on.
-This evolution in the fashion industry has called for more education and research of digital fashion which will also be discussed in this article.
+The fashion industry in general has paved the way for digital fashion to be introduced with more technology being in the industry, like virtual dressing rooms and the gamification of the fashion industry.
+Digital fashion is also seen on many different online fashion retail websites.
+This evolution in the fashion industry has called for more education and research of digital fashion.

 Design, production, and organization

 Among the many applications available to fashion designers to model the fusion of creativity with digital avenues, the Digital Textile Printing can be mentioned here.

 Digital textile printing

 Digital textile printing has brought together the worlds of fashion, technology, art, chemistry, and printing to produce a new process for printing textiles on clothing.

-Digital printing is a process in which prints are directly applied to fabrics with printer, reducing 95% the use of water, 75% the use of energy, and minimizing textile waste.
+Digital printing is a process in which prints are directly applied to fabrics with a printer, reducing 95% of the use of water, 75% of the use of energy and minimizing textile waste.
 The main advantage of digital printing is the ability to do very small runs of each design (even less than 1 yard).

-Digital Textile printing also offers other benefits such fast printing speeds that help the time and space needed to print different patterns on garments of choice.
+Digital Textile printing also offers other benefits, such as fast printing speeds that help the time and space needed to print different patterns on garments of choice.